 - The very popular and cheap Vanguard International Shares Index funds

-- The also popular and cheap AMP Index funds
+- The also popular and cheap Macquarie Index funds

 - A selection of Smartshares ETFs